hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `user_identity` - (Required) A `user_identity` block that describes the user identity under which the start task runs.

 * `resource_file` - (Optional) One or more `resource_file` blocks that describe the files to be downloaded to a compute node.

 ---

+A `container_settings` block supports the following:

+* `image_name` - (Required) The image to use to create the container in which the task will run.
+This is the full image reference, as would be specified to "docker pull".
+If no tag is provided as part of the image name, the tag ":latest" is used as a default.

+* `container_run_options` - (Optional) Additional options to the container create command.
+These additional options are supplied as arguments to the "docker create" command, in addition to those controlled by the Batch Service.

+* `registry` - (Optional) The same reference as `container_registry` block defined as follows.

+* `working_directory` - (Optional) A flag to indicate where the container task working directory is.
+The default is "TaskWorkingDirectory", an alternative value is "ContainerImageDefault".

+---